marcov/non-tech-notes/docs/English/Idioms.md

 ## Brown Bag (meeting)
 Informal meeting, lunch-time meeting (eating the food in the *brown bag*).

+## Due to

+Caused by or ascribable to -- because of.

 ## Fudge Factor
 A figure included in a calculation to account for some unquantified but significant phenomenon or to ensure a desired result.